orwell96/advtrains/readme.txt

+This is version 1.0
 Since there are no trains mods out there that satisfied my needs, I decided to write my own.
 Until now are supported:
-- tracks and switches, based on angles of 45 degrees
+- tracks and switches, based on angles of 30(!) degrees
-- wagons that drive on these rails and collide with nodes in the environment(they need 3x3x3 space)
+- wagons that drive on these rails and collide with nodes in the environment(they need 3x3x3 space) -> a steam engine
+-> a regular green wagon
+-> a subway train (NEW!)
 - coupling /discoupling of wagons/trains
 - trains can travel through unloaded map chunks
 - head-up display for train speed and nice controls when sitting in locomotive